Redbone (band): History

+Present day

-The band's current remaining membership is led by Pat Vegas, although an array of new members have joined Redbone since then due to Lolly Vegas suffering a stroke that left him unable to tour with the band.
-No member has been official other than Pat Vegas after the original members were not present.
-A proposed reunion tour in 2003 did not occur.
-There is evidence that suggests the existence of an "imposter band" (one of many who try to gain recognition) who was illegally touring the United States and posing as Redbone under the name (or alias) "Denny Freeman".
-Freeman - who Pat Vegas confirmed to be unaffiliated with Redbone in an interview with the Montana Standard - defrauded the county fair board of the Butte Silver-Bow County Fair in Butte, Montana, under pretenses of being a co-founding member of Redbone, yet he was never a band member.
+The band's current remaining membership is led by Pat Vegas.
+After Lolly Vegas suffered from a stroke that prevented him from touring, the band continued with rotating members under Pat’s leadership.
+None of the rotating members have been official.

+There was a proposed reunion tour in 2003, however it did not occur.
+There is evidence that suggests the existence of an "imposter band" that was illegally touring the United States and posing as Redbone under the name "Denny Freeman".
+Denny Freeman — who Pat Vegas confirmed to be unaffiliated with Redbone in an interview with the Montana Standard — defrauded the county fair board of the Butte Silver-Bow County Fair in Butte, Montana, under pretenses of being a co-founding member of Redbone, yet he was never a band member.

-Redbone headlined the Inaugural Indigenous Peoples Day event along with Pat Vegas's son PJ Vegas, daughter Frankie Vegas, and The Black Eyed Peas at Los Angeles City Hall on October 8, 2018, Grand Park.
-This was the first indigenous celebration commemorating this change that took two years to complete.
+Redbone later headlined the Inaugural Indigenous Peoples Day event at Los Angeles City Hall on October 8, 2018, in Grand Park.
+The band performed alongside Pat Vegas's son, PJ Vegas, and The Black Eyed Peas.
+This was the first indigenous celebration that commemorated the pivotal switch from Columbus Day to Indigenous Peoples’ Day to honor Native American history and culture.
 Spearheaded by LA Council member Mitch O'Farrell, they honored the largest native community in the United States, Los Angeles, and the native people who first inhabited LA, the Tongva people.

 Pat Vegas continues to tour in the United States and Canada in support of his solo albums, "Speed of Sound" (as Ambergris), "Peacepipe" (as Redbone), "Buffalo Bluz", and "Pow Wow Man" (as Pat Redbone Vegas).
-He also is part of a touring version of Redbone that plays both his solo efforts and the hits from the band's heyday.
+He also is part of a touring version of Redbone that plays both his solo efforts and hits from the band.

+Cultural relevance

+The word "redbone" is a Louisiana term for a mixed-race person, which the band adopted to signify their mixed ancestry.
+The Vasquez-Vegas brothers were of Yaqui, Shoshone, and Mexican heritage.
+The band often alluded to Cajun and New Orleans culture in their lyrics and performing style.
+The brothers began by performing and recording surf music as the Vegas Brothers, "because their agent told them that the world was not yet ready to embrace a duo of Mexican musicians playing surfing music".

+At a time when Indigenous people were largely misrepresented or ignored in popular culture, Redbone proudly embraced their heritage and used their platform to highlight Native identity and political issues.
+They challenged stereotypes, supported Indigenous rights movements, and showed that Native artists could succeed in the commercial music industry without hiding who they were.
+This mattered for media representation because Redbone’s existence, image, and sound challenged the narrow way Native Americans were usually shown in media entertainment, and it helped open space for indigenous identity within rock coverage and pop culture discussion.